MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add delete function in post thread view.
-* Prepare comment creation and display.
+* Add control form in submit view and server response for log in and sign up.

 # Before to run this server